 Aquarium Adventure & Breathtaking Coast - Exploring Monterey, California

-San Carlos Beach was right next door to our hotel.
-It’s great for people watching and looking for seals in the harbor.
-It can get pretty cool in Monterey in the evenings or when the wind blows so it’s a good idea to always bring a sweater.
+San Carlos Beach was right next door to our hotel, so we would walk through it to get to the Osteria Al Mare Restaurant and the Old Fisherman's Wharf.
+It is a great area for people watching and looking for sealife in the bay.
+You should note that it can get pretty cool in Monterey in the evenings or when the wind blows so it’s a good idea to always bring a sweater.

 Monterey Bay water temperature is brisk, reaching it's warmest levels in September but still at 58 degrees farenheit or lower.
 We saw a number of divers in boats or walking in from the beach, and they were always in wet suits.